- Major Professor

 - Special academic situations occasionally arise.
 These will be considered on an individual basis by the division at the request of the student or any faculty member in the division.

-- One special situation arises when a student wishes to change from a M.S. plan I to a Ph.D. plan before the completion of the M.S. degree.
-The student shall submit a formal petition, including current records for graduate coursework and other supporting materials.
-A decision concerning the petition will be made by the division, and must be approved by the Graduate Recruitment and Admissions Committee.
+- One special situation arises when a student wishes to change from a M.S.
+Plan I to a Ph.D. plan before the completion of the M.S.
+In this case, the student must reapply for admission into the Ph.D. program.

 - If the change is approved in the student’s first year, the student shall follow the regular timeline for all Ph.D. objectives.
 If the change is approved in the second year, the student shall have one extra year to complete Ph.D. objectives (but will still be subject to University regulations limiting total time spent in a degree program).
 Changes will not normally be approved after the second year.

-- A former student who has left the graduate program prior to the completion of all degree requirements may resume studies with approval of the Department and the Division.
-Such student will be subject to any other restrictions imposed by the College or University on students who have ceased to be enrolled.
+- A former student who has left the graduate program prior to the completion of all degree requirements may resume studies with approval of the department and the division.
+Such student will need to re-apply to the program and be subject to any other restrictions imposed by the College or University on students who have ceased to be enrolled.

 - First Semester